braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 {% sdk_min_versions ios:3.23.0 android:8.0.0 web:2.5.0 %}

-If a user hasn't updated their application (that is, they're on an older SDK version) they will not receive the in-app message.
+If a user hasn't updated their application (that is, they're on an older SDK version), they will not receive the in-app message.

 ## Step 1: Specify delivery platforms